gcallah/MiscWriting/AI/AIAndSemiotics/AIandSemiotics.md

 ## Bibliography

-- Bender, Emily M., and Alex Hanna (2025). *The AI Con: How to Fight Big Tech’s Hype and Create the Future We Want*.
+- Bender, Emily M., and Alex Hanna (2025). *The AI Con: How to Fight Big Tech's Hype and Create the Future We Want*.
 First edition.
-New York, NY: Harper, an imprint of HarperCollinsPublishers.
+New York, NY: Harper.

+- Block, Ned (2003).
+"Searle's Argument Against Cognitive Science," in *Views into the Chinese Room: New Essays on Searle and Artificial Intelligence*, ed.
+Preston J. Bishop, 70–79.
+Oxford: Oxford University Press.

 - Chalmers, David J. (1995).
 "On Implementing a Computation." *Minds and Machines*, vol. 4, no. 4, 1994, pp. 391–402, https://doi.org/10.1007/BF00974166.